DimitarGrozev5/trainer-frontend/README.md

 ### User Slice

 The **User Slice** contains data about the logged in user.
 If no user is logged in, the data is _null_.
-A *user middleware* is added to the Redux Store.
+A _user middleware_ is added to the Redux Store.
 The middleware handles storing and removing the passed user data to localStorage.

+### Programs Slice

+The **Programs Slice** contains data about all of the supported programs.
+Each program has an _id_, an _active_ status and a _data_ property.
+The `ProgramId` data type contains all valid ids of training programs.
+If a training program is active, it must have a *data* property, that is an Object.

 ## Routing